keryell/muSYCL/README.rst

 -----------------------------------------------

 This is a small synthesizer to experiment with `C++20
-<https://isocpp.org/>`_ programming and acceleration on hardware
+<https://isocpp.org/>`_ programming, design patterns and acceleration
-accelerators like GPU, FPGA or CGRA with the `SYCL 2020
+on hardware accelerators like GPU, FPGA or CGRA with the `SYCL 2020
 <https://www.khronos.org/sycl/>`_ standard.

 It starts as a clean room implementation of a synthesizer to have a